CRRU-UK/website/README.md

 Source code for the [CRRU website](https://crru.org.uk) – built in NextJS, TypeScript, React, and SCSS.

+The website primarily uses Contentful as the main source of data.

 ## Overview

 The app is made up of the following parts: